Sadyn-Project/SunRodAPI/readme.md

 await SunRodAPI.remove({ user: 'id', coins: 0 }); // Should return { data: { user: string, coins: number }, result: 0 };
 ```

-This method is structured as the same as other 2 methods: `set` and `add`.
-That's because its function is similar, but instead of adding or setting coins, it subtracts them.
-In fact, in the `data` variable you will find user's data.
+This method has the same structure as the `set` and the `add` method, but this subtracts coins from the user.

+**ATTENTION:** The user may not have enough coins in some situations, and an error would appear.
+View [Status Codes](#status-codes) for more information.

 ### SunRodAPI#*transfer*

-The `transfer` method can be used to move some coins from a user to another.
+The `transfer` method transfers an amount of coins from a user to another and returns users data.

 > Input:
 > `user1: string`